WHO WE ARE & WHAT WE DO

 Today’s climate is change.
 It is local, with networks connecting networks, reaching globally.

-The Connection Partners facilitate change through effective engagement with community and business decision makers.
+The Connection Partners facilitate change through effective engagement with community, government and business decision makers.

 Since 1995, we have cultivated a climate of conversational leadership to enhance capacity among existing, under-utilized resources.
 We collaborate with individuals, organizations and communities.

 We are dedicated capacity guides who practice individual and group learning as continuous, essential components of change.
 We recognize the intraconnections* between inner and outer actions.
 No matter how brilliant one may be, a person, organization or community cannot address today’s complex intrarelated* challenges alone.

 *Intra means within in Latin.
 Inter is between.
 Since everything is connected, the more accurate words are intra-connections and intra-related.
 We are ONE.
 Words carry the power of intention.

 Sharon Joy Kleitsch, Principal of the Connection Partners, Inc., is a meta-networker, weaving local with global initiatives by sharing what’s emerging and what’s working.
 She has synthesized her executive experiences at Citigroup with a Masters in Spirituality, inspiring individuals, grass-roots, and organizations to listen together in conversations that matter, leading to actions that make a difference.

 Perpetually curious, Sharon Joy believes that we humans are evolving more and more rapidly into a greater awareness of who we truly are.
 Wake up calls are everywhere.